 Despite similar sounding names, contra dancing is not the same as country line dancing.
 Contra dancing is a more closely related to its cousins, square dancing and English country dancing, which have many similar figures and movements.
-The dances generally start in a “contra line” rather than, say, a four-couple square formation (although dances in squares or other formations are included at times as well).
-A contra line is just a set of couples lined up, one behind the other, to face the stage.
+The dances generally start in a “contra line” or “longways set,” rather than, say, a four-couple square formation (although dances in squares or other formations are included at times as well).
+A contra line is just a set of couples lined up, one behind the other as they face the stage.
 The dances are designed so that you and your partner will dance with every other couple in your line.
 A caller teaches each dance sequence, telling you everything you need to know (no classes are necessary).
-The dances are done with a smooth walking step, and no fancy footwork is rarely required.
+The dances are done with a smooth walking step, and fancy footwork is rarely required.

-We’re an exceptionally friendly group, and all are welcome.
-Our regulars include teens, seniors and everything in between.
+Everybody’s welcome.
+We’re an exceptionally friendly, multi-age group; the regulars include teens, seniors and everything in between.
 Our events are both smoke and alcohol free, and dress is casual.
 People come with or without a partner.
 Even those who arrive with a partner generally dance with many other partners through the evening as well, and this is encouraged.
 It’s part of the fun!